-She was elected to the board of the Radio Independents Board in 2016 and became Vice-Chair in June 2017.
+She was elected to the board of AudioUK (formerly the Radio Independents Group) in 2016 and became Vice-Chair in June 2017.

-Recent work includes drama and features production for BBC Radio 4, BBC Radio 3, consultancy for independent production companies, oral history interviews for the Victoria & Albert Peter Brook archive.
+Recent work includes drama and features production for BBC Radio 4, BBC Radio 3, audiobook and podcast consultancy for independent production companies, publishers, branding companies, oral history interviews for the Victoria & Albert Peter Brook archive.

-Caroline lectures regularly to MA and BA Creative Writing and Media Production students.
+Caroline is an Associate Lecturer at University of Arts London Central St Martins where she teaches the Audio module on the MA Dramatic Writing course, and lectures regularly to MA and BA Creative Writing and Media Production students.

 Caroline worked as the first female Head of Radio Drama and subsequently Commissioning Editor at BBC Radio 4.
 Prior to that, she worked as a theatre director and literary agent.

 Caroline Raphael, the Radio 4 executive responsible for the original incarnations of Little Britain, The League of Gentlemen and That Mitchell and Webb Sound…one of the most influential comedy executives of her generation, was also responsible for early shows featuring Miranda Hart and Sarah Millican.
 Other shows which later transferred to television under Raphael’s watch included Dead Ringers and Count Arthur Strong’s Radio Show.